Dynamical Magic Transitions in Monitored Clifford+T Circuits: Discussion and Outlook

 \section{Discussion and Outlook}

 We have studied how the dynamics of magic in random monitored Clifford+$T$ circuits impacts classical simulability and, in particular, how monitoring measurements may lead to the spreading of magic becoming arrested (and indeed magic being removed) by a process we dubbed stabilizer-purification (SP).
 We used PBC to quantify the role of magic in classical simulabilty, and identified magic fragmentation (MF), linked to SP, as the key phenomenon behind the transition from hard to easy PBC phases.
 Concretely, we showed that SP implies MF in a simplified model in Theorem~\ref{thm:PBC}, argued how this extends to our circuit model, and provided numerical evidence supporting these claims; this leaves the establishment of a more formal link between SP and MF in a broader class of circuits as an interesting problem for the future.
 The dynamics of magic, and the concepts of SP and MF, open new avenues for investigating phase transitions in the complexity of simulating quantum circuits beyond the paradigm of entanglement.
 Here, we showed that they can lead to a simulability transition within a volume-law entangled phase (as exemplified by $T$-correlated monitors), but also found scenarios where the magic transition occurs within an area-law phase (fixed $q$) or it coincides with the entanglement transition (fixed $qD$).
 While approximate simulation is always possible in an area-law phase owing to MPS methods~\cite{vidal2003efficient,vidal2004efficient}, exact efficient simulation requires the Hartley entropy to obey an area law~\cite{schuch2008entropy}, which occurs only above the critical probability we have called $p_c^{\text{TN}}$ (cf. App.~\ref{app:clusters}).
-By varying the number of $T$ gates in our model, one could interpolate between Clifford and universal circuits, potentially approaching Haar-random circuits, while preserving the entanglement structure (since circuits with more $T$ gates can form higher unitary $k$-designs~\cite{qHomeopathy}).
+By varying the number of $T$ gates in our model, one could interpolate between Clifford and universal circuits, potentially approaching Haar-random circuits (since circuits with more $T$ gates can form higher unitary $k$-designs~\cite{qHomeopathy}).
 Taking the perspective of a monitoring observer introducing the correlations between $T$ gates and measurements, it would be intriguing to study how much steering~\cite{morral2023entanglement} and learning~\cite{ChargeSharpening2022} capacity the observer has.
-The stabilizer-impure phase can be interpreted as a non-stabilizer state encoded in a dynamically generated stabilizer code~\cite{choi2020qecc,gullans2020purification,Hastings2021dynamically}.
-As we saw in Sec.~\ref{sec:SPTgate}, already a single $T$ gate can yield such an encoding, provided it increases the stabilizer rank.
-Clifford gates and measurements, which do not stabilizer-purify, dynamically modify this logical subspace by updating the stabilizer generators.
-Monitors that stabilizer-purify act as logical errors decreasing the logical subspace's dimension; thus, they compete with the encoding $T$ gates.
-This picture proved fruitful for our discussion, and it would be interesting to see whether a quantum error correcting code perspective would allow statistical mechanical mappings~\cite{DennisKitaev, chubb2021statistical,SMofQECC,VBB2023,BVB2023}, that could give a complementary understanding of the dynamics of magic, SP, and magic transitions.
-Such a mapping might allow one to contrast the universality class of the magic transition to that of entanglement.
-These may prove to be the same for uncorrelated monitoring with $qD=\mathcal{O}(1)$, since the values of $p_\text{c}\approx 0.159$ and $\nu \approx 1.23$ we found are consistent with those for entanglement transitions in Clifford circuits~\cite{zabalo2020EEpc}.